How to Interface oled display with Esp32 ?

 OLED, or Organic Light Emitting Diode, is an advanced display technology that uses a layer of organic compound between two electrodes (anode & cathode).
 When voltage is applied across these electrodes, the organic material emits light.

-OLED Displays are unique because they emit light and don’t require any additional backlight.
-OLED Displays are often brighter, more contrasty, and have better viewing angles than LCDs.
+OLED Displays are unique because they emit their own light and don’t require any additional backlight.
+OLED Displays are often brighter, more contrasty, and have better viewing angles than LCD displays.

 OLED Displays also have a feature called deep black.
-Each pixel in OLED Displays emits its light, so each pixel can be turned OFF to create a black color.
+Each pixel in OLED Displays emits its own light, so each pixel can be turned OFF to create black color.

 Introducing 0.96 inch OLED Display

-This tutorial will use the OLED display model, a mono-color display measuring 0.96 inches and 128×64 pixels.
+This tutorial will use the OLED display model, which is a mono-color display measuring 0.96 inches and 128×64 pixels.
 Comparable to other displays.

-OLED displays don’t need a backlight, which makes them very visible in dark environments.
-OLED displays consume less energy than other displays because they only use power when turned on.
+OLED displays don’t need a backlight which makes them very visible in dark environments.
+OLED displays consume less energy than other displays because they only use energy when they are turned on.

 Are you interested in using an OLED Display for your DIY Projects?
-You should display important information such as IP Address and Web Server Address on a display.
+You might want to display important information such as IP Address and Web Server Address on a display.
 The SSD1306 OLED Display Module will do the trick.

 This module is a Monochrome OLED Display that has a resolution of 128 pixels by 64 Pixels.
 It measures 0.96 inches diagonally.
 This OLED Display uses the SSD1306 OLED Driver IC.